Elevation: 5,428 ft

 Kepros Mountain is located in the Danskin Mountains, in the Boise National Forest, just southwest of Arrowrock Reservoir.
 This peak is one of the four peaks of the Grand Slam Peaks, the other three peaks are Mount Heinen, Cervidae Peak, and Shaw Mountain.

 Kepros’ summit is reached via a long, enjoyable ridge walk.
-This is a great out and back hike, with a little over 1,700-feet elevation gain over roughly 10 miles.
+This is a great out and back hike, with a little over 1,500-feet elevation gain over roughly 10 miles, depending on which bypasses are used.
 As a bonus, you can ascend Peak 5380 along the way without much detour.
 Like all Grand Slam Peaks, it’s a popular weekend ascent during the spring.
 Kepros can be a long, hot ascent in the summer.
 In fall, the peak and area around it is heavily used by hunters and should be avoided.
 Kepros Mountain is also is doable in winter, with appropriate gear and winter climbing skills.

 Nicholas Kepros Collias provided me with the following information about the peak: “The peak is named after my great grandfather, George Kepros, who homesteaded and ran sheep there.
 My grandmother, the last surviving Kepros, was thrilled to read about the peak in my copy of your book.”